Athletic Training

 Graduates of the MS in Athletic Training are eligible to sit for the Board of Certification (BOC) examination for the athletic trainer.
 In addition, most states require licensure to practice as an athletic trainer.
 A felony conviction may affect a graduate’s ability to sit for the BOC examination or attain state licensures.

-Students are admitted to the Athletic Training Program via a competitive admission process.
+Regardless of track, students are admitted to the Athletic Training Program via a competitive admission process.
 Admitted students will complete 59 (non-thesis) graduate credit hours, scheduled across a 24-month period.
 Within the course of study, the students are engaged in classroom, laboratory and clinical study experiences.
-(See section 7 below for a list of courses in the professional curriculum.)
+(See section 6 below for a list of courses in the professional curriculum.)

 Students must meet the minimum grade requirements for 35 semester credit hours of prerequisite courses to be considered for admission.
 Prerequisite courses may be completed at UCA or at another regionally accredited college or university.